Skip to main content

 Diary - Job Tab

-The Job tab specifies the Process ID of the Job to be run.
-When scheduling predefined jobs such as broadcasts, this information is supplied from the context.
-This is already assigned in this tab since the predefined broadcast had been used to create this diary job.
+The Job tab specifies the Process ID of the job to be run.
+When scheduling predefined broadcasts, this information is supplied automatically from the context and is already assigned in this tab, since the predefined broadcast was used to create the diary job.

 Diary - Data Tab

-The Data tab specifies the input data supplied as parameters that are needed to execute this job.
-The parameters are as follows:
+The Data tab specifies the input data supplied as parameters needed to execute this job.
+When created from a predefined broadcast, the parameters are already assigned:

-• Name of the parameter that is known to the Process and used by it to identify the input.
+• Name - The name of the parameter known to the Process and used by it to identify the input.

-• Java Type specifies the nature of the parameter (in terms of Java Data Types).
+• Java Type - The nature of the parameter in terms of Java Data Types.

-• Value property receives the value intended for execution-specific input
+• Value - The value intended for execution-specific input.

-Select Save to commit the changes.
-The job will run automatically in the background as scheduled and the job can be monitored in the scheduled jobs application.
+After configuring all tabs, select Save to commit the changes.
+The job will run automatically in the background as scheduled and can be monitored in the Scheduled Jobs application.

 Broadcast Status

-Once the Broadcast is sent using the Data Broadcaster, the status of Broadcasts can be monitored in 2 ways:
+Once a broadcast is sent using the Data Broadcaster, the status of broadcasts can be monitored in two ways:

 1. Using the Broadcast History Maintenance in Estate Manager.

-2. Using the Updates Folder in the Local Machine and the Updates Table in the Local Database.
+2. Using the Updates Folder on the local machine and the Updates Table in the local database.

 Broadcast History Maintenance

-The status of all the broadcasts that have been done are displayed in the Broadcast History Maintenance and filters can be used to select and view individual entries as desired.
+The status of all broadcasts is displayed in the Broadcast History Maintenance.
+Filters can be used to select and view individual entries as desired.

-Select the view button against each broadcast to navigate to a Broadcast History View page of that broadcast to further examine the details of the broadcast.
+Select the View button against each broadcast to navigate to a Broadcast History View page to further examine the details of that broadcast.

 Broadcast History - General Tab